 Florida Statute 316.193 lists a third DUI within 10 years of a previous conviction, and a fourth DUI, as felonies in the third degree.

-If you have been charged with a felony DUI, you need to enlist the aid of a qualified Sarasota criminal defense attorney immediately.
+If you have been charged with a felony DUI, you need to enlist the aid of a qualified Sarasota DUI lawyer immediately.
 Without one, you risk imprisonment, fines, and long-term consequences affecting your family and career.

 Is Jail Time a Possibility for a Felony DUI in Sarasota, FL?